NikolaiKh/Hysteresis-SR830/README.md

 # Hysteresis-SR830
-GUI for measurement of hysteresis loops
+GUI for measurement of hysteresis loops with SR830 / SR844